 Related videos:

-"According to the president's executive orders, I have instructed my operational commanders to immediately deploy assets—cutters, aircraft, vessels, and deployable specialized forces—to increase the presence of the Coast Guard, focusing on key areas," he stated.
+"According to the president's executive orders, I have instructed my operational commanders to immediately deploy assets—cutters, aircraft, vessels, and deployable specialized forces—to enhance the presence of the Coast Guard, focusing on key areas," he stated.

 Also the maritime border between the Bahamas and southern Florida and the southwestern maritime border between the U.S. and Mexico in the Pacific.